 “If the situation in Iraq spirals toward civil war, the repercussions would be terrible,” Mr. Moustapha said.
 “Who would we side with?
 We are friendly with all the parties.”

-Al Qaeda plots.
+Mr. Moustapha said Syria cooperated with the United States before the invasion of Iraq, providing intelligence that, he said, thwarted two Al Qaeda plots.
 Relations broke off after the invasion, resumed in August 2004 and broke off again in early 2005, after the assassination of the former Lebanese prime minister, Rafik Hariri.

-Mr. Moustapha described his sessions with Mr. Baker and the Iraq Study Group as very encouraging, saying they addressed “every single issue in the Middle East,” including Syria’s support for the group that captured two Israeli soldiers this past summer, which helped to spark a war between Israel and
+Mr. Moustapha described his sessions with Mr. Baker and the Iraq Study Group as very encouraging, saying they addressed “every single issue in the Middle East,” including Syria’s support for the group that captured two Israeli soldiers this past summer, which helped to spark a war between Israel and Hezbollah.

 Copyright 2006 The New York Times Company